 What lies beneath for you?
 What are you covering to protect your heart?____________________________________________________________________

 Understanding and being able to include the body in the therapeutic process takes extensive training and practice while being supervised.
 Action Institute of California offers Psychodramatic Bodywork® workshops devoted to teaching practitioners (therapists, counselors, bodyworkers, interventionists, nurses, doctors, etc) how to recognize the signs and symptoms of unexpressed feelings, and facilitate emotional releases safely and effectively.
-For more information on our Introduction to Psychodramatic Bodywork® Workshop on July 24-26 in Mesa, AZ or our Intermediate Psychodramatic Bodywork® Workshop on October 9-11 in Costa Mesa, CA, please visit see our Trainings & Workshops Schedule.
+For more information on Psychodramatic Bodywork® trainings we offer, please visit our Calendar of Events page.

 In addition, we provide psychodrama training for professionals; team building, conflict resolution and staff training workshops in business, clinical and medical settings that are tailored to the needs of your organization, and we are committed to providing safe spaces for professionals to do their own work.